Design note 4 - what do we mean?

 It reflects existing legislation, including but not limited to the Education Act 1996 (as amended), the Education and Inspections Act 2006 and the Equality Act 2010.
 In addition, it reflects the Education Act 2011, which has given teachers stronger powers to tackle cyber-bullying by, if necessary, searching for and deleting inappropriate images or files on students’ electronic devices where they believe there is a ‘good reason’ to do so.

-The policy also takes into account the National Curriculum: computing programmes of study and the Online Safety Act 2023.
+The policy also considers the National Curriculum: computing programmes of study and the Online Safety Act 2023

 3.1 ICT covers a wide range of resources including web-based and mobile learning.
 It is also important to recognise the constant and fast paced evolution of ICT within our society.
 Currently the internet technologies staff, children and young people are using both inside and outside of the classroom include: